MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- can create read replicas of multi-AZ source databases
 		- read replicas can be promoted to be their own databases. this breaks the replication
 		- can have a read replica in a different region
-		- not applicable to SQL Server
+		- not applicable to SQL Server and Oracle
 - RDS is for OLTP; Red Shift is for OLAP
 	- OLTP: Online Transaction Processing: e.g. order number 323245
 		- prefer provisioned IOPS (instead of standard storage)